A video phone can help improve elderly health

 - 3 times per week is required.
 Weekly contact shows no measurable benefit.

-- Dr. Alan Teo found that derived gains endure for 7 years.
+- Another study quoted shows that derived gains endure for at least 10 years.

 Aged Care and Video communications